-Merz’s second feature, after the time and character-hopping “A Vulgar Adventure,” “De Noche” turns on a crew and cast shooting a bawdy costume drama in wooded hills – the setting, time period and whether actors are performing for the camera or in behind-the-scene action sometimes remains vague.
+Merz’s first feature, after the time and character-hopping “A Vulgar Adventure,” “De Noche” turns on a crew and cast shooting a bawdy costume drama in wooded hills – the setting, time period and whether actors are performing for the camera or in behind-the-scene action sometimes remains vague.
 Suddenly Valentin disappears.
 Robin, its DP and Valentin’s lover, travels to the shores of Mexico’s Pacific Ocean, fulfilling a promise he once made to Valentin.

 “The boundaries between the film-within-the-film and the narration from a bird’s eye view are intentionally blurred,” Merz said.
 “Along with its playful approach to fiction and narration, the film erases the classical boundary between those behind and in front of the camera,” he added.

 Shot in Limoges, France and southern Mexico, “Los Gatos…” screened 74 minutes in Locarno of an estimated total 120-minute running time.
 In will be ready for delivery Jan.
 2022, Merz said.

 The Cinegrell First Look Award consists in SFr 50,000 ($54,500) of post-production services from Cinegrell, a Zurich-based services and restoration company.
 Produced by Marie Lanne-Chesnot and Merz at Andrea Film, “De Noche” won for “its complexity, its playfulness and its innovative and challenging storytelling,” said a jury consisting of Sebastian Höglinger (Diagonale), Orestis Andreadakis (Thessaloniki International Film Festival) and Jean-Pierre Rehm (FIDMarseille).